narblaitiin/6sens_rtos_bth/README.md

 This is also an opportunity to test interrupt management in the Zephyr environment.

-This allows us to test SHT31 ennvironmental sensor and the internal ADC of the MDBT50Q.
-The final goal will be to send the samples to a lorawan server aevery 15 minutes.
-The
+This allows us to test SHT31 environmental sensor and the internal ADC of the MDBT50Q.
+The final goal will be to send the samples to a lorawan server every 15 minutes.

+## Board used
+Original MDBT50Q board, powered by battery/solar panel. (see 6sens_project_nrf52 repository/hardware part, for more information.)

 ## Building and Running
 The following commands clean build folder, build and flash the sample: